 Stir alum into a half cup of water in any container.
 You should stir the alum until it stops dissolving which happens when the alum starts gathering at the bottom of the cup.
 At this point, you can add purple food coloring to give your crystals the color of an amethyst.

-Place the geode you made from the plaster of paris in a container that is big enough that your water mixture will just come over the top of your geode.
+Place the geode you made from the plaster of Paris in a container that is big enough that your water mixture will just come over the top of your geode.
 Try not to allow any undissolved alum into the container.

 Let the container sit undisturbed for two to three days while the crystals form.
 When you are satisfied with the size and appearance of your crystal, remove it from the container.
 Growing crystals is a subjective art you'll know when you are satisfied with the appearance of your crystals and as you experiment with different color shades and shapes you'll produce even more interesting samples.